sdpgroup2/sdp/report/rep.md

 To avoid having to build the communication system from scratch, we decided to base it on the code of a previous year’s group.
 We chose Group 4 from 2013, as their system seemed the most straightforward.

 After the PC connected to the NXT brick via Bluetooth, commands,  such as “move” and “rotate”, could be sent to the robot.
 We represented these commands as an opcode along with optional parameters to specify, for example, movement speed.
 Commands chosen by the strategy system would be queued up on the PC side and sequentially sent to the robot.
-If a sequence of commands had to be changed, the queue would be cleared.
+If a sequence of commands had to be changed the queue would be cleared.

 # Vision